Talk About (game show)

 Talk About is a game show produced in Canada by CBC Television, which bears some similarities to the board game Outburst.
-Originally produced by CBC for the 1988–89 season, it was later picked up for American television syndication, airing from September 18, 1989 to March 16, 1990 with repeats later airing on the USA Network from June 28 to December 31, 1993, on GameTV from January 3, 2011 to September 2015, from July 1, 2019 to September 12, 2021, and since February 28, 2022, and on Buzzr starting May 30, 2022.
+Originally produced by CBC for the 1988–89 season, it was later picked up for American television syndication, airing from September 18, 1989, to March 16, 1990, with repeats later airing on the USA Network from June 28 to December 31, 1993; on GameTV from January 3, 2011, to September 2015; from July 1, 2019, to September 12, 2021; and since February 28, 2022; and on Buzzr starting May 30, 2022.
 Taped at stage 40 at the CBC Vancouver studios via local station CBUT in Vancouver, British Columbia, the show was hosted by Wayne Cox with local radio personality Dean Hill as announcer, while Doc Harris (announcer on Cox's previous show Second Honeymoon) filled in for Hill during Season 1.

 During its original run on CBC, a concurrent prime time edition titled Celebrity Talk About was also added, which premiered on January 10, 1989.

 Gameplay

 Two teams of two people, one team usually returning champions, played.

-Each round of play was conducted in the same manner.
-The game started with the champions playing first and each subsequent round saw the teams taking turns.
-The team that was not playing in a particular round was stationed at a desk to the side of the play area, where they would place headphones on their ears and keep their backs turned to their opponents so they could neither see nor hear anything.
-Cox would give the team playing a choice of two subjects to talk about.
-The team captain would then choose the subject and who would speak first.
+Control of the game alternated between teams, starting with the champions.
+The team not in control for a particular round was stationed at a desk to the side of the play area, wearing headphones and standing with their backs to the opponents so they could neither see nor hear anything.
+The captain of the playing team chose one of two subjects offered by Cox and decided which member would play first.

-Example: If the subject was South Coast Plaza, the ten words would be: